Waqar-Ul-Hassan/o4m/content/policies.md

 **Note:** You must apply within the first grace period (6 months)

 **Note:** From the links below, we understood that this extension only applies to the Ontario portion of the Canada-Ontario Integrated Student loan.
-Which means you may have to start making payments for the Canada portion of the loan and interest would start accruing for both portions after the initial 6 months.
+Which means you may have to start making payments for the Canada portion of the loan.

 ### Extension for Not-For-Profit Employees